From a request | laravel-data | Spatie

 app(SongData::class);

 We resolving a data object from the container, it's properties will allready be filled by the values of the request with matching key names.
+If the request contains data that is not compatible with the data object, a validation exception will be thrown.

-##Automatically inferring rules for properties
+### Automatically inferring rules for properties

 Since we have such strongly typed data objects, we can infer some validation rules from them.
 Rule inferrers will take information about the type of the property and will create validation rules from that information.

-Rule inferrers are configured in the data.php
+Rule inferrers are configured in the `data.php` config file:

 'rule_inferrers' => [